sicksubroutine/SparkGPT/README.md

-# ChatGPT-Flask-App
+# LightningGPT
-A relatively simple ChatGPT app using the ChatGPT API.
+A relatively simple ChatGPT app using the ChatGPT API and LNBits API to accept Bitcoin over the Lightning Network for payment.

 ### Features: